Sambir

 On Day 5, we will leave Namrung and begin our journey to Samagaun, enjoying stunning mountain views as the valley unfolds before us.
 The path climbs higher, with the lush forests of the lower valley giving way to the more barren, rocky landscape of the Himalayas.

 As we approach Lho, we will be greeted by breathtaking views of Manaslu, with the peaceful Rebung Gompa monastery nestled close to the mountain.
-We will then reach Shyala and have our lunch.
-After lunch, we will continue our trek, crossing the drainage slopes of the Pungen Glacier.
+In the gompa, we can see monks, prayer flags, and traditional stone houses that reflect the strong Tibetan culture of the valley.
+After exploring it for a while, we continue our trek toward Shyala and have lunch.

 Itinerary Details